-Yesterday which was Thursday I planned an outing into the Rattlesnake Wilderness.
+Yesterday, which was Thursday, I planned an outing into the Rattlesnake Wilderness.
 Marcy did not come with me.
 The first part of this adventure biked up the Rattlesnake Corridor to a point where I stashed my bike and put on the hikers.
-The second part of I hiked up to the saddle between Boulder Point and the unamed peak to the north west.
+The second part of me hiked up to the saddle between Boulder Point and the unnamed peak to the northwest.
 I checked out Boulder Point and then topped the un-named high point…

 Terrain Distance (approx): approx. 32 miles (rt)